Guardians hire former All-Star catcher Stephen Vogt as their new manager to replace Terry Francona

 Vogt was Seattle’s bullpen coach last season.

-Although the 38-year-old Vogt has never been a manager, he checked every other box for the Guardians, who also spoke with Milwaukee Brewers manager Craig Counsell about their opening last week.
+Although the 39-year-old Vogt has never been a manager, he checked every other box for the Guardians, who also spoke with Milwaukee Brewers manager Craig Counsell about their opening last week.

 A two-time All-Star, Vogt played for six teams in 10 seasons before retiring with Oakland in 2022.
 He homered in his final at-bat for the Athletics, a personal walk-off that capped a career he hoped would continue as a manager.